 The Bank's liabilities consist of TL and foreign currency funding, of which a large portion is USD/EUR.
-Customers' gold deposit also increases in high level and becomes an important funding source in 2020.
 Deposits and capital constitute most of TL funding.
 For the reasons like real person customers cannot use foreign currency credit but are able to deposit foreign currency funds, TL and foreign currency deposit and credit amount may differ.
 Long term funding obtained from foreign banks and creditors are mainly in foreign currency.
 For these reasons overall foreign currency liabilities are usually more than foreign currency assets and unused portion of USD, Euro and gold are used in TL funding via currency swap transactions.
 Swap transactions which is made for TL funding are made with CBRT, however swap transactions with foreign banks are also started to grow again due to increases in swap limits in the recent period.
 On the other hand, repo lines by open market operations and Borsa Istanbul ("OMO / BİST") aren't used to full extent, unused limits and high quality liquid asset stock is held is kept to use in the case of a liquidity scarcity in market.
-Also

-Notes to the Consolidated Financial Statements As of and for the Year Ended 31 December 2020 (Currency: Thousands of Turkish Lira (TL))
+Notes to the Consolidated Financial Statements As of and for the Year Ended 31 December 2021 (Currency: Thousands of Turkish Lira (TL))

-T.C.
-Eurobonds aren't used to secure funding and kept as reserve to use in the case of a foreign currency liquidity scarcity in market.
+Also T.C.
+Eurobonds are not used to secure funding and kept as reserve to use in the case of a foreign currency liquidity scarcity in market.
 In TL and foreign currency liquidity management, regulatory ratios, internally set warnings, limits and other liquidity and funding metrics are monitored.